 Kida Nedakh has a very curious personality which drives her to always be learning and causes her to be welcoming to new people.
 Her interest in forming new relationships stems from her desire to learn more about the people she’s meeting and the places they’ve come from.
 This personality trait makes her a strong connector and tied together with her strength and experience leading her own people, Kida could naturally transition from a connector into the role of a candidate.

-Kat Edison encompases all that is a Connector.
+Kat Edison encompasses all that is a Connector.
 As the Social Media Director of a national magazine, Kat’s daily responsibility is to connect with a digital audience.
-From covering sexual assault to issues of regarding race, she uses her professional skills to be bring awareness to other on issues she’s passionate about.
-With the support of her two best friends and girlfriend, Kat’s role as a connector ultimately leads her to become a candidate, proving that while you may start off at one role that doesn’t mean you can’t affect chance in another.
+From covering sexual assault to issues regarding race, she uses her professional skills to bring awareness to others on issues she’s passionate about.
+With the support of her two best friends and girlfriend, Kat’s role as a connector ultimately leads her to become a candidate, proving that while you may start off at one role that doesn’t mean you can’t affect change in another.

 Elle Woods has never met a problem she wasn’t ready to solve, either with help from others or on her own.
 And she’s never shy to return the favor!
 She always helps those around her whether it’s her sorority sisters, her manicurist-turned-friend, or fellow law school classmates.
 Elle knows the power of connections, both tapping into them to support her bill in Washington, D.C. to expanding them to include mentors such as law school Professor Stromwell.